ashiksharonm/IPL-programs/README.md

 LIST OF EXPERIMENTS

 * Create a web page with the following using HTML a.
 To embed a map in a web page b.
 To fix the hot spots in that map c.
 Show all the related information when the hot spots are clicked.
 * Create a web page with the following. a.
 Cascading style sheets. b.
 Embedded style sheets. c.
 Inline style sheets.
-Use our college information for the web pages.
 * Validate the Registration, user login, user profile and payment by credit card pages using JavaScript.
 * Write programs in Java using Servlets: i.
 To invoke servlets from HTML forms ii.
 Session tracking using hidden form fields and Session tracking for a hit count
 * Write programs in Java to create three-tier applications using servlets for conducting on-line examination for displaying student mark list.
 Assume that student information is available in a database which has been stored in a database server.